jaws-1684/theodinproject/README.md

 ## Overview

-A simple command-line game where a human player competes against the computer in Rock, Paper, Scissors until one reaches five points.
+A simple game where a human player competes against the computer in Rock, Paper, Scissors until one reaches five points.

 ## Features